 Then somewhere between a dance troop and the Boy Scouts, without a float or loud brilliant music the veterans march by to the beat of a solitary snare drum, battle-clad in their uniforms and holding their rifles.
 Sometimes they walk in step with each other, and sometimes they don’t.
 But as they pass, no matter who my grandpa and his brothers have been talking to, they pull themselves out of their lawn chairs, put their hats over their hearts, and solemnly nod at men whom they’ve probably never met before, because they’re vets too.

 I have never been to war.
 I’ve never heard it, or seen it, or breathed it in my lungs.
-My mind cannot comprehend the smell, or the feel to war beyond the evening news.
+My mind cannot comprehend it much beyond the evening news.
 But in that moment as the vets pass, for only a moment, I can see through the eyes of my grandpa and great uncles the very essence of patriotism and the very stuff of our liberty.
 It has been in those moments that I am acutely aware of the cost of my freedom, and my eyes tear because I could never be so proud to be an American.